cgrates/cgrates/docs/index.rst

 ..
-CGRates documentation master file, created by sphinx-quickstart on Mon Mar  5 10:59:27 2012.
+CGRateS documentation master file, created by sphinx-quickstart on Mon Mar  5 10:59:27 2012.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to CGRates's documentation!
+Welcome to CGRateS's documentation!
 ===================================

 Contents: